restrellado/presenting-data-rstats-edition/blog-post.md

 this:

 > I was expecting to see some differences in measurements.
 These are
-> different species of penguin after all.
+> different species of penguins, after all.
 But it turns out it’s not as
 > simple as one species being bigger than the others.

 ## Describe Selected Details

 The second part is about unpacking interesting details.
 It’s how you signal credibility.
-After all, whatever it is you found so interesting isn’t made up.
+Whatever it is you found so interesting isn’t made up.
 You discovered it by doing an actual analysis:

 > There’s one example of this that stuck to me.
 The Chinstrap penguins
 > had bigger bills on average.
 But surprisingly, they didn’t have the